eduardokeneth/todo-typescript-react-webpack/README.md

-# Boilerplate Todo -  React + TypeScript
+# Boilerplate To do -  React + TypeScript

-Boilerplate básico de um Todo feito com React e TypeScript.
+Boilerplate básico de um To do feito com React e TypeScript.

 ## Instalação